 Lessons are interdenominational [DECEPTION]

-The CEC represents a number of different religious groups (below).
+The CEC does represent a number of different Christian religious groups (below).
 The Catholic Church has observer status (whatever that means).

 - Assemblies of God